 If you are registering or changing your registration at the polls, you should plan on showing "proof of residence" when you vote.
-Proof of residence includes: (1) A current and valid state-issued driver's license or ID or (2) a combination of some other photo ID and a document that shows your current name and address (such as a current utility bill, bank statement, government check, paycheck, or government document).
+Proof of residence includes: (1) A current and valid state-issued driver's license, learner's permit, or ID, or a Tribal ID; or (2) if those IDs do not show your current name and address, a combination of the ID (or a different photo ID) and a document that shows your current name and address.
+The document can be a utility bill, credit card or banking statement, or mortgage or lease statement due or dated within 30 days of the election; a current lease; or a student fee statement.
+It can be shown on your electronic device.

 Minnesota voter registration deadlines